TheDarkElites/quantumrings-quantum-factorization-challenge-yquantum-2025/shors-overview.md

 ## Learning Example of Shor's

 Let's drill down with a specific example, factoring 15.
 This is the smallest semiprime number that is interesting to factor.
 A semiprime number is the product of two prime numbers.
-You can find a list of semiprime numbers to use in this challenge **HERE**.
+You can find a list of semiprime numbers to use in this challenge [HERE](./semiprimes.py).

-This example is small enough that we can directly build and understand the circuit. **HERE** The notebook describes the steps involved in the algorithm.
+This example is small enough that we can directly build and understand the circuit.
+[HERE](shors.ipynb) The notebook describes the steps involved in the algorithm.
 Take a look to understand how the pieces fit and what we're trying to do.

 This is not a complete universal example.
 It is hard-coded to factor 15, but it shows how you get from theory to code.
 The rest will be part of the hackathon challenge.